python-attrs/attrs/.github/AI_POLICY.md

 As the makers of software that is used by millions of people worldwide and with a reputation for high-quality maintenance, we take our responsibility to our users very seriously.
 No matter what LLM vendors or boosters on LinkedIn tell you, we have to manually review every change before merging, because it's **our responsibility** to keep the project stable.

-Please understand that by opening low-quality pull requests you’re not helping anyone.
+Please understand that by opening low-quality pull requests you're not helping anyone.
 Worse, you're [poisoning the open source ecosystem](https://lwn.net/SubscriberLink/1058266/cfe99725c2855d66/) that was precarious even before the arrival of LLM tools.
 Having to wade through plausible-looking-but-low-quality pull requests and trying to determine which ones are legit is extremely demoralizing and has already burned out many good maintainers.